pmlpml/unity3d-learning/14-script-integration.md

 using System;
 using UnityEngine.UI;
-using LuaInterface;         // lua DLL C# 封装
+using SLua;    //using LuaInterface;   // lua DLL C# 封装

 public class Lua_func : MonoBehaviour {